 page to the initial page, while later re-renders will handle smaller

 changes.
-And anyway, a page could use innerHTML
+After all, a page could use innerHTML

 to replace